What Happens to a Condemned House in Boston?

 Mold can be another reason the city decides to condemn a house.
 Black mold can spread throughout carpet, drywall, furniture and other areas of the home.
 Severe cases of black mold infestations are a hazard to the health of those who live in or around the home.
 Black mold can cause serious respiratory issues after prolonged exposure.
 It can cause vomiting, nausea, headaches, and mold spores can begin to grow inside the lungs which causes chronic diseases like emphysema.

-Lack of hygiene and hoarding is also another reason why houses become condemned in Denver.
+Lack of hygiene and hoarding is also another reason why houses become condemned in Boston.
 Hoarding and other hygiene factors usually lead neighbors to file complaints with the city and that will lead to an investigation.

 What Happens After a House is Condemned?